A leading global supplier of coal for steel-making and electricity generation

 Number of employees: 24,653

-55% of management positions are held by historically disadvantaged South Africans (2013)
+38% of senior management, 56% of middle management, and 66% of junior management positions are held by historically disadvantaged South Africans (2014)

 The amalgamation of Anglo American’s metallurgical and thermal coal operations has led to the emergence of a truly global coal business with assets in South Africa, Australia, Canada and Colombia.